course-details-portlet

 Learning outcome

-The student is prepared for the researcher role, and for his/her independent Master's project
+The student is prepared practically and theoretically for the researcher role, and for her own Master's project.

 Knowledge